“Sometimes your joy is the source of your smile, but sometimes your smile can be the source of your joy.” -Thich Nhat Hanh

 Vic and LaReece raised four children.
 They are proud grandparents of 13 and great-grandparents of 17.
 “LaReece loved having the kids come over to swim.
 She would take them to Leatherby’s for ice cream,” reminisced Vic.

 The couple traveled to 57 countries.
 “We did a lot of traveling when we were healthy and had money.”
 His favorite memory is of their 50th wedding anniversary where 28 of their family members took a cruise to Mexico.

 In 2007, their life changed.
 They had just returned home from a trip when LaReece suffered a severe stroke.
 She was later was diagnosed with Alzheimer’s disease.
 Vic became her primary caregiver, doing all the work including lifting her.
 When he suffered a back injury, his family urged him to get help.
 This led him to looking for an assisted living community where they could live together.
 Vic wasn’t about to leave her side.

 Lessons in Being a Caregiver

-Vic agrees caregivers need a lot of breaks; listen to He feels lucky that he has a family to watch out for him.
+Vic agrees caregivers need a lot of breaks; listen to Vic talk about being a family caregiver He feels lucky that he has a family to watch out for him.
 Vic takes solace in his daily three mile bike rides that allow him to clear his head and stay physically active.
 Vic has some advice about choosing a community: When looking for senior living, do a lot of investigating and understand what makes each one different.
-He looked at a brand new community, but noticed it wasn’t too inviting and the apartments were like college dorm rooms.
+He looked at a brand new community, but noticed it wasn’t too inviting, and the apartments were like college dorm rooms.
 When he first walked into Eskaton he said “That place impressed me.
 It was friendly and everyone seemed to be nice.”